Battle of Konna: Jihadist coalition advances in Sevare and Mopti and Operation Serval

 The jihadists then continued their progress and headed towards the cities of Mopti and Sévaré.
 In the morning, two Malian Mi-24 helicopters, freshly repaired, took off in Bamako and reached Sévaré.
-At the request of the French, they then go to Konna to attack a group of a hundred men spotted by an Atlantic-2 celebrating their victory.
-Around 9 am, the helicopters are in Konna and open fire on the Salafist fighters, they inflict losses but also kill some civilians.
-After their mission is accomplished, they then return to Sévaré.
-In the afternoon, the French in turn engage Gazelle helicopters from the 4th Special Forces Helicopter Regiment to counter the jihadist advance between Konna and Sévaré.
-Around 2 pm, two aircraft take off in Djibo, Burkina Faso, around 4 pm, they attack a group of pick-up jihadists.
-However the French fly low, without ground support and jihadists have anti-aircraft batteries on some of their vehicles.
-During the following firefight, a pickup truck is destroyed and its four occupants are killed by a HOT missile, however both Gazelles are also affected.
-The co-pilot of the first helicopter is seriously injured by a bullet from an AK-47, the aircraft manages to reach the nearest French military medical antenna, but the wounded French soldier, Lieutenant Damien Boiteux, then succumbs to his injuries.
-The second helicopter must land in disaster north of Sévaré, but the crew fires except and is recovered by the special forces on the ground.
-The French then withdraw to Sévaré after destroying their apparatus.
-Two more Gazelle helicopters are engaged soon after and fire with HOT missiles and 20 mm guns, a total of four jihadist vehicles are destroyed.
-The jihadists give up the fight and fall back on Konna and Douentza.
-Then in the evening, Mirage 2000D based Ndjamena in turn come into action.
-Two first aircraft take off around 19:15 local time.
-At around 10 pm, they dropped two bombs on a Konna building which served as headquarters for Ansar Dine.
+At the request of the French, they then went to Konna to attack a group of around one hundred men spotted by an Atlantic-2, celebrating their victory.
+Around 9 am, the helicopters reached Konna and opened fire on the Salafist fighters, they inflicted losses but also killed some civilians.
+After their mission was accomplished, they then returned to Sévaré.
+In the afternoon, the French in turn deployed Gazelle helicopters from the 4th Special Forces Helicopter Regiment to counter the jihadist advance between Konna and Sévaré.
+Around 2 pm, two aircraft took off in Djibo, Burkina Faso, which, around 4 pm, attacked a group of jihadist pick-ups.
+However the French flew low, without ground support, and the jihadists had anti-aircraft batteries on some of their vehicles.
+During the following firefight, a pickup truck was destroyed and its four occupants were killed by a HOT missile, however both Gazelle helicopters were also damaged by ground fire.
+The co-pilot of the first helicopter was seriously injured by a bullet from an AK-47, and the aircraft managed to reach the nearest French military medical support, but the wounded French soldier, Lieutenant Damien Boiteux, then succumbed to his injuries.
+The second helicopter crash-landed north of Sévaré, but the crew escaped and were recovered by special forces on the ground.
+The French then withdrew to Sévaré after destroying their equipment.
+Two more Gazelle helicopters were engaged soon after and fired with their HOT missiles and 20mm guns, destroying a total of four jihadist vehicles.
+The jihadists gave up the fight and fell back to Konna and Douentza.
+Then in the evening, Mirage 2000-D jets based in Ndjamena, Chad in turn came into action.
+The first two aircraft took off around 19:15 local time.
+At around 10 pm, they dropped two bombs on a Konna building which had served as headquarters for Ansar Dine.
 The building was ravaged and several vehicles at the entrance were destroyed.
-The planes continued their strikes and then bombard a logistics depot, then around midnight a second wave of Mirage destroys four more buildings.
+The planes continued their strikes and then bombarded a logistics depot.
+Around midnight, a second wave of Mirages destroyed four more buildings.
 The fishing port, the military and administrative buildings, the sub-prefecture and its surroundings were particularly targeted.